Romans 5:1-5 He who locks steps with Christ will live the abundant life without fears or worries

 Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ, through whom also we have obtained our introduction by faith into this grace in which we stand;

-To be “justified” or “made righteous” is to be recognised as God’s son, possessing God’s likeness, predestined to fulfil God’s plans and receive God’s glory.
+To be “justified” or “made righteous” is to be recognised as God’s son, possessing God’s attributes, predestined to fulfil God’s plans and receive His glory.
 This righteousness is the result of one’s initial faith; which is a sincere desire and commitment to do God’s will.
 Having obtained peace with God (and being reconciled with Him), He writes our names in the book of life.
 The blood of Jesus Christ irrevocably establishes this covenant of peace and sonship.

 And we exult in hope of the glory of God.
 And not only this, but we also exult in our tribulations, knowing that tribulation brings about perseverance; and perseverance, proven character;